colhountech/smol-ai-dotnet/README.md

 # Introduction

-This is a dotnet fork of smole-au/developer, mostly created by asking chatGpt to translate the python script to dotnet and a few manual tweaks.
+This is a dotnet port of [smole-ai/developer](https://github.com/smol-ai/developer), mostly created by asking chatGpt to translate the python script to dotnet and a few manual tweaks.

 I've added some really basic ChatGPT classes, so it doesn't depend on any 3rd party nuget packages.